Our Training Courses

 The importance of personal training and development cannot be understated.

-Our courses are informative , practical and enjoyable and utilise the many years of experience to better illustrate a health and safety management principle, helps improve understanding and subsequent learning through appreciation.
+Our courses illustrate a health and safety management principle, helps improve understanding and subsequent learning through appreciation.

-Compass are accredited to provide training on IOSH courses, in addition to the range of training courses already provided.
+Compass is accredited to provide training on IOSH courses, in addition to the range of training courses already provided.

 IOSH Working safely